ganeti/ganeti/doc/design-daemons.rst

    as possible.
    MasterD will cease to exist as a deamon on its own at this point, but not before.

+#.
+Improve job scheduling algorithm.
+   The simple algorithm for scheduling jobs will be replaced by a more intelligent one.
+Also, the implementation of :doc:`design-optables` can be started.

 WConfD details
 --------------